Milazzo: Geography

 Milazzo borders with the municipalities of Barcellona Pozzo di Gotto, Merì and San Filippo del Mela.

 Milazzo is the point of reference of a vast territory, from Villafranca Tirrena to Patti (over 200,000 inhabitants).
-Is also, an important centre of the Strait of Messina Metropolitan Area (who also includes areas of Reggio Calabria), with the nearby town Barcellona Pozzo di Gotto.
+It is also an important centre of the Strait of Messina Metropolitan Area (which also includes areas of Reggio Calabria), with the nearby town Barcellona Pozzo di Gotto.
 Located at the base of a peninsula that juts into the Tyrrhenian Sea with a small promontory, the town is 43 km from the city of Messina.